natezimm/blackjack/README.md

 • POST /api/start: Starts a new game and returns the initial game state (player’s and dealer’s hands).\
 • POST /api/hit: Sends a “hit” action for the player (draws a card).\
 • POST /api/stand: Sends a “stand” action for the player (ends their turn, dealer plays).\
+• POST /api/doubledown: Doubles the bet, deals exactly one card, and automatically stands.\

 Directory Structure